2 years ago · lizzie · 0 comments

 By reframing (with all true statements), you can difuse the complaints and start to reduce your internal tension.

-Step 4 How To Stop Complaining And Be Happy – LOOKING FOR THE POSITIVES
+Step 4 – LOOK FOR THE POSITIVES

 Think about times when you have been upset by something someone said or did.
 How has this impacted your relationship with your children, friends, family or co-workers?
 Have you found it difficult to focus and be ‘fun’ in that moment?
 Most likely – YES.
 The key here is to put negative experiences aside until you can address them and be in the ‘now’.
 Be conscious not to allow negative impacts to affect other aspects of your life.